openvinotoolkit/openvino_tokenizers/README.md

 # HuggingFace output string: `['Quick brown fox was walking through the forest.
 He was looking for something']`
 ```

-### Tensorflow Text Integration
+### TensorFlow Text Integration

-OpenVINO Tokenizers includes converters for some Tensorflow Text operations.
+OpenVINO Tokenizers include converters for certain TensorFlow Text operations.
-For now, only the MUSE model has been supported.
+Currently, only the MUSE model is supported.
-Here is an example of the model conversion and inference:
+Here is an example of model conversion and inference:

 ```python
 import numpy as np